eepgwde/Babelo/README.md

 # Read Me First

-This is a Gradle Kotlin project for Intellij IDEA
+This is a Gradle Kotlin project for Intellij IDEA.
+Using Gradle 7.3.1

 It uses a proprietary library weaves0..jar, this can be found in repository eepgwde:jspring0/weaves0 Use the .jar.original copy or link as required.